 white_matter = binary_dilation((labels == 1) | (labels == 2)) csamodel = shm.CsaOdfModel(gtab, 6) csapeaks = peaks.peaks_from_model(model=csamodel, data=data, sphere=peaks.default_sphere, relative_peak_threshold=.8, min_separation_angle=45, mask=white_matter)

-criterion, determining when the tracking stops, is set to stop when the
+The stopping criterion, determining when the tracking stops, is set to stop

 affine = np.eye(4) seeds = utils.seeds_from_mask(white_matter, affine, density=1) stopping_criterion = BinaryStoppingCriterion(white_matter) streamline_generator = LocalTracking(csapeaks, stopping_criterion, seeds, affine=affine, step_size=0.5) streamlines = Streamlines(streamline_generator)